Location United Kingdom

 Client Network Rail

-The new footbridge design follows this principle.
-It proposes a rationalisation of the typical footbridge to its main elements.
+The new footbridge design follows this principle by proposing a rationalisation of the typical footbridge to its main elements.

-The aim is to achieve the higher level of functionality and an honest aesthetic which reflects its use and configuration.
+The aim is to achieve the higher level of functionality combined to an honest aesthetic which reflects its use and configuration.

 The design is based on a 2,7 x 2,7 meters modular unit which satisfies: